Behavior and use cases

 To learn more about events, see Events and streams.

-- The latency of the end-to-end service (from reading the data in the source to streaming it into the destination in Cloud Storage) is under 120 seconds (when using default stream settings).
+When using the default stream settings, the latency from reading the data in the source to streaming it into the destination is between 10 and 120 seconds.

 High availability and disaster recovery